Position

 Responsibilities:

-• Assist electricians in the installation, maintenance, and repair of electrical systems and equipment.
+• Assist electricians in the installation, maintenance, and repair of electrical systems and components.

-• Perform general labor tasks such as digging, lifting, and moving materials.
+• Perform general labor tasks such as digging trenches, lifting materials, and cleaning work areas.

-• Read and interpret blueprints, schematics, and technical documents.
+• Read and interpret blueprints, schematics, and technical drawings to assist in understanding project requirements.

 Qualifications

-• Previous experience as an Electrical Helper or in a similar role is preferred.
+• Previous experience as an Electrical Helper or similar role in the construction or electrical industry is preferred.

-• Basic understanding of electrical systems and terminology.
+• Basic understanding of electrical systems, wiring, and circuitry.

 Is becoming a Electrical Helper a good career path?